 What is surplus lines insurance?

-Surplus lines insurance is any policy that offers coverage to an insured outside of a state’s admitted market.
+Surplus lines insurance refers to coverage written through nonadmitted insurers when admitted carriers are unwilling or unable to insure a particular risk.
 In New York, it’s more likely to hear industry wonks and regulators term this coverage as “excess lines,” and many states refer to it as E&S insurance, but these terms are interchangeable.

 To unpack the nonadmitted and admitted markets further, the admitted market comprises insurance carriers that have a certificate of authority from the state and operate under that state’s solvency and rate-setting requirements.
 Nonadmitted carriers, or surplus carriers, still need some degree of state approval to sell policies in the admitted market, but have more latitude to offer policies at rates, or for risks, outside of the state’s standard market.
-Surplus lines insurance is also subject to tax on the premium.
+Surplus lines insurance is also subject to tax on the premium (hence, surplus lines premium tax).

 So, the meaning of “surplus” in insurance is essentially coverage that isn’t available in the standard insurance market; it’s coverage that goes beyond typical limits or typical risks.